 Of course Christmas Wreaths are usually on the front door, so winter evergreens are the perfect choice.

 Dried materials can deteriorate in places which are open to the elements if the weather is harsh.

 And live flowers won’t last long if it is sunny, or when kept inside.

 If you don’t have a hook or a nail in your door this can be tricky!
 But fear not, there are various options for this!

-- If your door is wooden, hang your wreath on a ribbon, run it over the top of the door and pop a couple of thumb tacks into the top, where they can’t be seen!
+Hang your wreath on a ribbon, run it over the top of the door and pop a couple of thumb tacks into the top, where they can’t be seen!

-- For a glass door, seek out a suction hook.
+Seek out a suction hook.
 Some of the more secure ones now have a twist or lever lock action.
 Just be sure to check the weight loading.

 It’s one of the first things I did when I started my business, and I love running the workshops and sharing my passion with people.

 2020 brought lots of change including my first live, online wreath workshops!
 They worked so well I’m sure I will continue with them in 2021 alongside in-person options!

 Please enquire early for private group wreath-making for 2021.
 Do keep an eye out for announcements of other workshops and please contact me directly regarding any other projects!